Skip to content

 36. Percentage of supply from third-party mills traceable to plantation level?

-The company reports that 100% of supply from third-party mills is traceable to plantation level.
+The company reports that 100% of supply from third-party mills is traceable to the plantation level.
+Additional points were awarded for the IP certification body.

 • P